cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 #### PHP Slow Site analyzer settings

-To enable or disable the **Slow site analyzer**, use the following slider.
+To enable or disable the **Slow Site analyzer**, use the following slider.

 ![](/images/WebsiteMonitoringSlider1.png)